-Kumamoto (熊本), the “Heart of Kyushu Island” because it is located in the center of Kyushu Island Japan.
-It has dynamic history, magnificent nature beauty, natural hot-springs, active volcano in Mount Aso, UNESCO World Heritage Catholic Church Amakusa
+Kumamoto (熊本) is known as the “Heart of Kyushu Island” because it is located in the center of Kyushu Island Japan.
+It has dynamic history, magnificent natural beauty, natural hot-springs, active volcano in Mount Aso, UNESCO World Heritage Catholic Church Amakusa

-The “Kamamoto Castle (熊本城)” is the symbol of Kumamoto and, it is Japan’s 3 most popular castle.
+Mount Aso (city of volcano), Kurokawa (city of natural hot springs), Amakusa (city of faith) all are some 2 hours far from the downtowns of Kumamoto.
 Also the Kumamoto character KUMA (Bear) is very famous across the world.
 If you are planning to visit Kumamoto, then here are all the tips you’ll need to know for your first visit to Kumamoto.

 4 reasons why you must visit Kumamoto

-I visited Kumamoto for the first time in 2014 and surprised!
-There is no other prefecture with people so kind, foods so delicious and rich natural resources.
-Therefore I can be sure that Kumamoto is one of the most satisfied place in the Japan to live in.
-Read 4 reasons why you must visit Kumamoto once in Life!
+I visited Kumamoto for the first time in 2014 and I was surprised!
+There is no other city with people so kind, foods so delicious and rich natural resources.
+Therefore, I can say it with surety that Kumamoto is one of the most satisfying places in Japan to live in.
+Being the 3rd largest city in Kyushu Island it is known as the “Heart of Kyushu”; Read 4 reasons why you must visit Kumamoto at least once in your Life!

 1. Mt.
 Aso (Mystery Active Volcano)

 Mt.
-Aso (阿蘇山) is an active volcanoes and one of the largest in the world with circumference of over 100 kilometers.
-There are popular outdoor activities like Rope-way ride, Cycling, Golf, Horse riding.
+Aso (阿蘇山) is an active volcano and one of the largest in the world with a circumference of about 100 km.
+There are popular outdoor activities like Rope-way ride, Cycling, Golf and Horse riding.
 Outdoor Hot springs is popular for amazing view of hills.
-That’s the region it attracts not only Japanese but foreigner too!
-You can read a special Blog about Mt.
-Aso, how to go there and things to do Click
+That’s the reason it attracts not only Japanese but foreigners too!
+We have a separate BLOG about Mount Aso, Click

 2. Kurokawa (Most beautiful Hot Spring)

-Kurokawa Hot-spring is one of Japan most magnificent natural Hot spring & resort, that attract not only Japanese but foreigner too!
+Kurokawa Hot-spring is one of Japan’s most magnificent natural Hot spring & resort, that attract not only Japanese but foreigner too!
 It has variety of hot-spring pools including an indoor bath, a wooden tub, a standing bath & outdoor bath with amazing view of Mt.
 Aso and nature.
-You can read a special Blog about Mt.
-Aso, how to go there and things to do Click
+We have a separate BLOG about Kurokawa Click

 3. Amakusa (Watch Dolphin and City of Faith)

-Amakusa has full of magnificent nature, marine treasure, engaging activities of Dolphins.
+Amakusa is an Island which has full of magnificent nature, marine treasure, engaging activities of Dolphins.
 Also, Amakusa has ‘Hidden Christian sites’ in Sakitsu village backed for World Heritage status.
-Thus it’s called the city of faith.
-You can read a special Blog about Amakusa, how to go there and things to do Click
+Thus, it’s called the city of faith.
+We have separate BLOG about Amakusa, Click

 4. Fruits, Vegetable and Drinking Water (Japan No. 1 Ground Water City)

-Kumamoto is blessed with its natural ground water resource which makes Kumamoto “Japan No.1 ground water city”.
-A quality mineral water is a basic necessities for every day-life.
-Thanks to Kikuchi river, Kumagawa river, Midorikawa river and Shirakawa river.
+Kumamoto is blessed with its natural ground water resource which makes Kumamoto “Japan’s No.1 ground water city”.
+A quality mineral water is a basic necessity for every day-life and you can fulfill this need.
+All thanks to Kikuchi river, Kumagawa river, Midorikawa river and Shirakawa river.

 All thanks to the pure ground water and other natural resources, for resulting in Kumamoto-so rich in agriculture.
-Thus a fruitful producer of delicious fruits such as; Watermelon, Strawberry, Orange, Melon etc..
-Vegetables such as Tomatoes, Eggplant, Sweat potatoes, Bitter gourd etc..
+Thus it is a fruitful producer of delicious fruits such as; Watermelon, Strawberry, Orange, Melon etc. and vegetables such as Tomatoes, Eggplant, Sweat potatoes, Bitter gourd etc..
+Click

 Kumamoto Castle (熊本城):

-Kamamoto Castle (熊本城) is a symbol of Kumamoto and it is Japan’s 3 most popular castle.
+Kamamoto Castle (熊本城) is a symbol of Kumamoto and it is considered to be Japan’s top 5 popular castle.
+It was built in 1607 by Kato Kiyomasa.
 This castle had influenced the history of Kumamoto to a noticeable extent.
-Unfortunately, the castle has been serious damage during a big earthquake in 2016.
+Unfortunately, the castle got a serious damage during an earthquake in 2016.